Sack of Madeira

-The sack of Madeira occurred in 1617 when Algerian pirates sacked the Island and took 1,200 inhabitants as slaves.
+The sack of Madeira occurred in 1617 when Algerian pirates known as Barbary Corsairs sacked the Island and took 1,200 inhabitants as slaves.
+The attack occurred during the height of slavery on the Barbary coast.
+Madeira was at that time a part of the Iberian Union headed by the Monarchy of Spain.

-The Algerians had established a base on the Islands of Cape Verde from which they operated against ships in the Atlantic.
+The Algerians had established a base on the islands of Cape Verde from which they operated against ships in the Atlantic.